 This delectable recipe for slow cooker coffee and brown sugar brisket brings together so many rich flavors to this hearty supper.

-I think I may have said this once or twice or one million times before on this blog, but I wish I liked coffee.
-I really do.
-It is SO much easier to get a cup of coffee than to find a decent cup of hot, strong English breakfast tea unless you happen to be in the middle of London, and I am usually in the middle of New Jersey, so this is a problem for me.
+It is SO much easier to get a cup of coffee than to find a decent cup of hot, strong English breakfast tea unless you happen to be in the middle of London, and I am usually in the middle of North Carolina, so this is a problem for me.

 I’ve tried to like coffee, just for the pure convenience factor, but I just….can’t…do it.

-However, I DO (for some mysterious reason) like coffee when it is an ingredient.
-Usually that means in ice cream, or in muffins, or other sweet stuff.
-But in this case, I like it in a brisket recipe.
 Whatever the hours and hours of cooking in the slow cooker do to transform the coffee, the sauce comes out not tasting like coffee, but like some rich, tangy, wonderful thing that you can’t quite put your finger on.
 (Spoiler alert: it’s the coffee.)

 Here’s how you make slow cooker coffee and brown sugar brisket!